Roads in winter

 But, its not practical or affordable to grit all roads and footpaths.
 No council can do this.

-We grit about 52% of our roads when ice or snow is forecast.
-This is significantly more than the Scottish average of 44%.
+We grit about 52% of our roads when ice or snow is forecast; which is more than the Scottish average of 47%.

 We also grit main footpaths in town centres when ice or snow is forecast.
 If there has been a lot of snow we will clear and grit other main footpaths.
 Generally, though footpaths in residential areas will not be gritted.

-We can call on our fleet of 54 gritters, 43 snowploughs, one snowblower, 24 tractors and six loaders.
-Our road workers (over 200 of them) use these to salt the roads, clear snow and keep road and footpaths maintained by us in a safe condition.
+We can call on our fleet of 38 gritters, 6 mini-gritters, one snowblower, 19 footway tractors and five loaders.
+Our road workers (more than 150 of them) use these to salt the roads, clear snow and keep roads and footpaths maintained by us in a safe condition.